Raazk10/AtmosFashion-Ecommerce-Website/ROADMAP.md

 4. HTML & CSS Implementation:

    - Write semantic HTML elements for each page.
-   - Implement reusable components for clothing items, categories, filters, and pagination.
+   - Implement reusable components for clothing items, categories, filters, and cart.
    - Style the website using CSS according to the Figma design.
    - Add media queries for a mobile-friendly design.

 5. JavaScript Functionality:

    - Fetch data from Sanity and populate the HTML elements.
-   - Implement user interactions like adding items to the cart, updating the cart, and checking out.
+   - Implement user interactions like adding items to the cart, updating the cart, and Emtying cart.
-   - Integrate the Weather API and display relevant clothing items based on weather data.
-   - Integrate the map using a JavaScript mapping library.
+   - Implement slideshow to show the images of the product

 6. Testing & Optimization: